ADHD and Addiction

 Understanding ADHD and Substance Abuse

 Attention deficit hyperactivity disorder (ADHD) is a neurological disorder that is typically diagnosed during childhood and may last into adulthood.
+ADHD is typically associated with difficulty paying attention, staying still, coping with boredom and tedious tasks, and controlling impulsive behaviors.

 Those who have ADHD may be more inclined to use drugs or alcohol as a way to cope with the symptoms that come with this disorder.
 Others may be prescribed stimulants to treat ADHD and become hooked.
 Either can lead to a cycle of addiction that is hard to diagnose or treat without professional help.